 While all essential oils pose some level of risk, the most toxic oils for pets include tea tree, wintergreen, pine, cinnamon, eucalyptus and citrus oils.
 Look out for signs of lethargy, difficulty breathing, shaking, vomiting and excessive dribbling as these are all possible symptoms of essential oil poisoning.

-If you wish to keep using essential oils for yourself but want your pet to stay safe, make sure your essential oils are stored securely away when you’re not using them.
+If you wish to keep using these for yourself but want your pet to stay safe, make sure your oils are stored securely away when you’re not using them.
 Think about where you are placing things like reed diffusers or plugins and make sure they are away from your pet and the room is well ventilated.
-If you use essential oils for cleaning, make sure they are properly diluted, as pets will rub up against furniture and other household items and essential oils may be transferred over to them.
-Lastly, make sure you clean your hands thoroughly after using essential oils so that you don’t transfer any to them when stroking or playing with them.
+If you use essential oils for cleaning, make sure they are properly diluted, as pets will rub up against furniture and other household items and oils may be transferred over to them.
+Lastly, make sure you clean your hands thoroughly after using oils so that you don’t transfer any to them when stroking or playing with them.

 If you suspect your pet has come into contact with essential oils and shows any of the symptoms of poisoning, you should contact your vet immediately.